LSSTDESC/healsparse/docs/basic_interface.rst

 Getting Started
 ---------------

 To conserve memory, `HealSparse` uses a dual-map approach, where a low-resolution full-sky "coverage map" is combined with a high resolution map containing the pixel data where it is available.
 The resolution of the coverage map is controlled by the :code:`nside_coverage` parameter, and the resolution of the high-resolution map is controlled by the :code:`nside_sparse` parameter.
-Behind the scenes, `HealSparse` uses clever indexing to allow the user to treat these as contiguous maps with minimal overhead.
-All `HealSparse` maps use `HealPix` nest indexing behind the scenes, should be treated as nest-indexed maps.
+Behind the scenes, `HealSparse` uses clever indexing to allow the user to treat these as contiguous maps with minimal overhead.  **All HealSparse maps use HEALPix nest indexing behind the scenes, should be treated as nest-indexed maps.**

 There are 3 basic ways to make a :code:`HealSparseMap`.
 First, one can read in an existing `HEALPix` map; second, one can read in an existing :code:`HealSparseMap`; and third, one can create a new map.